 Two Truths And A Lie

 Everyone in the group chooses to share three things about themselves.
 Two of them are true and one is a lie.
-The group has to talk and come to a joint decision on which is the lie, then the person who shared reveals what is true and what is not.
-Be ready for funny stories.
+Next, the group talks and comes to a decision; which was the lie, and which were the truths?
+Once your group guesses, the person who shared reveals the truth.
+Be ready for funny stories!

 Use 20 questions to figure out what someone's favorite things are.
-If you are trying to figure out what Jeff's favorite food is, take turns in your group and ask him questions about his favorite.
+If you are trying to figure out what Jeff's favorite food is, take turns in your group and ask him questions (is it a breakfast food?
+Is it Italian?
+Do you eat it with a spoon?)
 You get 20 questions to narrow it down!

 Have you ever played Mad Libs?
-It's basically a fill-in-the-blank game you played in elementary school, but is still really fun.
-It's a unique way to get to know people and their sense of humors and personalities.
+It's basically a fill-in-the-blank game you played in elementary school ... but is still really fun.
+We love this option because the words you choose can tell you a lot about a person!

 The point of this game is to see if you can find something that everyone in the group has in common.
 Be specific and try not to use physical characteristics like, we're all over 5ft tall or we all have dark hair.